 Pattern Recognition

-The method has been tested across institutions.
+The method has been tested in the field.

 Case 01 · Community Institution